chuongit/gba/README.md

 # Tetris game for Nintendo Gameboy Advance
-Project for learning the system architecture of Gameboy Advance console
+Personal project for learning the system architecture of Gameboy Advance console and embedded programming.

 ## Implementation
 - Mode 4 – Bitmap background